Making Your Autoharp Folk- and Bluegrass-Friendly

 Best-loved railroad songs and the stories behind them.

-Visit musings about music on our sister site, School of the Rock With a few tools and an hour or two of work, you can make your guitar, banjo, or mandolin much more responsive.
+Learn important guitar chords quickly, to jump start your ability to play along on any song.
+With a few tools and an hour or two of work, you can make your guitar, banjo, or mandolin much more responsive.
 Instruments with movable bridges can have better-than-new intonation as well.
 Resources for learning Folk Music and instruments quickly Check out our article on finding good used guitars.

 Carols of many countries, including music, lyrics, and the story behind the songs.
 X and Y-generation Christians take Contemporary Christian music, including worship, for granted, but the first generation of Contemporary Christian musicians faced strong, and often bitter resistance.
 Different kinds of music call for different kinds of banjos.
 Just trying to steer you in the right direction.
 New, used, or vintage - tips for whatever your needs and preferences.
 Wax recordings from the early 1900s, mostly collected by George Nelson.
 Download them all for a 'period' album.
 Explains the various kinds of acoustic guitar and what to look for in each.